radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 In order to use this properly, you need to:

-- [update SMBIOS stuff](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices.html#generate-a-new-serial) with your own, inside `config.plist`
+- [Update SMBIOS stuff](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) with your own, inside `config.plist`
 - Open Terminal on your Mac in the root of this repo and then run `sh vault.sh` to sign the build.

-Second step is required or your OC will fail to boot since my EFI has Vaulting enabled.
+Last step is required or your OC will fail to boot since my EFI has Vaulting enabled.

+### What’s working

+Almost everything.

+- NVMe SSD works out of the box.
+- Radeon GPU work out of the box.
+- WiFi out of the box.
+- Bluetooth with a little help (by 3 kexts).
+- All media services (Plex, Netflix in Safari, iTunes, Apple TV+ etc).
+All are fully hardware-accelerated.
+- 4K HDMI with HDR, Dolby.
+- iMessage, iCloud, Keychain, all of it.
+- System Integrity Protection (SIP) fully enabled.

-### Note
+### What’s not working

+- Sleep / wake
+- Xcode’s watchOS Simulator and even compiling some watchOS SDK projects
+- Apple Watch unlock

+## Notes

 Use at your own risk.

 - All `.efi` drivers and `.kext` are `-DEBUG` builds from the respective packages.
 - Boot is verbose to simplify troubleshooting.
 - OpenCanopy is up and running.
+- I don’t boot Windows 10 using OC, thus I can’t guarantee it will work.
+I have Win 10 installed on separate SSD and switch using Boot Menu.

 Don’t ask for help here; use appropriate [AMD-OSX](https://amd-osx.com) forums and Discord channels (both are linked there).